PalTVEngineering/Kit-Booking-System-API/README.md

     docker-compose up -d
     npm run db:setup

-To verify your docker containers are running can run command "docker ps".
+To verify your docker containers are running can run command "docker ps" if in linux may need to run "sudo docker ps" .

 Can shutdown containters in Docker Desktop GUI.